 On a typical day off, Berry goes to town to window shop and have a nice cup of coffee in an artisan café.
-Occasionally, she travels across Europe with her friends both as an adventure and to ward off feelings of missing her family, a sentiment that is also shared by Elmer, who considers loneliness as one of the downsides of working abroad.
-It is especially difficult when one gets sick, and one is accustomed to having parent care for you, as is usual in the Philippine setting.
+Occasionally, she travels across Europe with her friends both as an adventure and to ward off feelings of missing her family, a sentiment also shared by Elmer, who considers loneliness as one of the downsides of working abroad.
+It is tough when one gets sick, and one is accustomed to having parents care for you, as is usual in the Philippine setting.

 Despite all these cons, both of them agree that the benefits outweigh the undesirable factors.
 They are generally grateful for having worked in the U.K. as full-fledged nurses.

-Looking back in their stories and the introduction of our article, I say dedication to human welfare, as stated in the Nightingale Pledge, is not missed by our nurses working in the U.K. or elsewhere.
+Looking back in their stories and introducing our article, I say dedication to human welfare, as stated in the Nightingale Pledge, is not missed by our nurses working in the U.K. or elsewhere.
 Such a principle transcends race or nationality.
 It is, in fact, a universal principle.
 As to Berry and Elmer, both had done their parts in serving their home country before leaving for the so-called greener pasture.

 Before we end, I would like to summarize the pros and cons of working in the U.K.